khairulimran-97/givewp-to-sendy/README.md

 2. Copy the code snippet from `snippet.php` and paste it into your theme's `functions.php` file or in a custom plugin file.

-3. Replace the placeholders in the code snippet with your actual Sendy installation URL, list ID, and API key.
+3. Replace the placeholders in the code snippet with your actual Sendy `installation URL`, `list ID`, and `API key`.

 4. Save the changes to the file.

-5. Upload the modified theme or plugin file to your WordPress website.

 ## Usage